 Part II of this process is the research proposal.

 - This section consists of an oral examination based on a written dissertation research proposal.
-As soon as possible after successful completion of Part 1, the comprehensive exam, students work with the Program Director to identify a dissertation advisor, committee members from the Department of Epidemiology and Biostatistics, and a research topic.
+As soon as possible after successful completion of Part 1, the comprehensive exam, students work with the Program Director to identify a dissertation advisor, committee members from the Department of Biostatistics and Bioinformatics, and a research topic.

 PhD Candidacy, approval for dissertation research.